Wung8/RL/README.md

 # RL

-Implementations of REINFORCE, Actor Critic, and Proximal Policy Optimization from Pytorch and Numpy.
-Most methods are based off of the Stable Baselines 3 library.
+Implementations of PPO, IPPO, and DAgger from Pytorch and Numpy.
+Most methods are based on the Stable Baselines 3 library.
 All demo files should work out of the box.